-Lake Tahoe is a hotspot for spring break getaways.
+Lake Tahoe's Spring Break scene is hot!
 Between the exotic nightlife, sandy beaches and picturesque outdoors, you may not find time to sleep.
-But if you do, be sure to plan your trip with friends and get an affordable group rate at one of Tahoe world-class hotels or vacation rentals.
+But if you do, be sure to plan your trip with friends and get an affordable group rate at one of the world-class Tahoe hotels or vacation rentals.

 Sleep is overrated, especially when the rowdiest terrain is waiting to be tamed.
 Spring break means rail jams and beach-side barbeques.
 Skiers and riders hit the mountains of South Shore Lake Tahoe for spring break where they can soak in the sunshine and then show off their stunts on the kickers and rails.
 Off the mountain, they get even wilder with non-stop nightlife and partying including live shows!
 Check out our events calendar for updates on these and other events.

 Don’t forget to take a day to hit the hiking trails.
 Springtime means rushing waterfalls in the Tahoe area.

 Where else can you wear your bikini, win big at the casinos and strap on your snowboard in the same day?
 Lake Tahoe!
 Check out these five great Lake Tahoe spring break ideas to go big and make the most of your time in Lake Tahoe, whether you go to the mountains, enjoy the nightlife or hit the trails!